AndersDeath/diary2/000-current.md

 # 02 June - Friday - Kaş - 246 day of immigration

 I talked to Fedor today.
 He is absolutely ok with things that I do.
 On Monday I will talk to Olga about my activities and try to resolve the situation.
 It's really hard to do anything when you have doubts.
 However I had a nice call with one startup today which has cool conception and I want to try myself in the next interview.
 Surprisingly they support relocation which is amazing.
+I hope that I will pass an interview with them because the process is quite simple.